c4tom/DreamDevBox/docs/getting-started/install-the-devilbox.rst

 .. contents:: :local:

-Download the Devilbox
+Download the DreamDevBox
 =====================

-The Devilbox does not need to be installed.
+The DreamDevBox does not need to be installed.
 The only thing that is required is its git directory.
 To download that, open a terminal and copy/paste the following command.

 .. code-block:: bash